Skip to main content

 Individual fish vary in personality.
 Fishori uses conservative hobby rules.
 Observe any new introduction closely, feed thoughtfully, and keep a quarantine or backup plan.
 This is not veterinary advice.

 Profile data confidence: medium.
-Driven by the lower-confidence profile (Rosy Tetra): Based on typical aquarium care sources; details may vary between setups.
+Driven by the lower-confidence profile (Rosy Tetra): Typical care sources — real tanks still vary.